Does Medicare Pay for Tinnitus Treatment?

 Living With Tinnitus

 It can be really difficult to live with tinnitus, especially if you have a prolonged or severe version of it.
 The good news is there is help out there!
 First of all, reach out to an audiologist for a diagnosis as well as guidance on treatment options, it may even be recommended you go see an ear, nose, and throat doctor (otolaryngologist) too.
-You may also want to consider joining a support group.
-Sharing your experience with others who have tinnitus may be helpful.
-If possible, try to choose a group facilitated by a physician, audiologist, or other qualified health professional.

 Try to keep informed on the condition too.
 The more recent news you keep up with, the better your chances of finding something new that will make the condition more bearable for you.
-And try to manage your mood and keep calm, as stress can worsen tinnitus, so you want to avoid that whenever possible.
+Try to manage your mood and keep calm, as stress can worsen tinnitus, so you want to avoid that whenever possible.

 Finally, there are a few lifestyle changes you can make that have been shown to help: